nemo-omen/remark-code-figure/README.md

 ```

 ## Syntax Highlighting
-At the moment, this plugin keeps remark plugins like [remark-prism](https://github.com/sergioramos/remark-prism) from working.
+At the moment, this plugin will work with [remark-shiki](https://github.com/stefanprobst/remark-shiki), but will not work with [remark-prism](https://github.com/sergioramos/remark-prism).

-You can get around that by using a rehype plugin like [rehype-prism](https://github.com/mapbox/rehype-prism) instead:
+This plugin will work with [@mapbox/rehype-prism](https://github.com/mapbox/rehype-prism) though, you'll just need to call things in the correct order:

 ```js
 import prism from '@mapbox/rehype-prism';